-- applications must be handled fairly, consistently and expeditiously; - candidates must be assessed on merit no other factors must be considered; - candidates must be treated with courtesy and respect; - it is unlawful for candidates to be excluded or disadvantaged based on any protected characteristics as set out in the Equality Act 2010; and - information about an individual gained through the selection process is confidential. - 1.67 The application and information pack for candidates should contain the following: - Appendix 1B Application form for appointment as a member of the Lord Chancellor's Advisory Committee on Justices of the Peace; - Appendix 1B (Part 1) Applying to become a member of an advisory committee: notes for guidance; - Appendix 1B (Part 2) Application for appointment as a member of the Lord Chancellor's advisory committee on justices of the peace; - Appendix 1C (Part 1) Reference for an applicant for appointment as a non-magistrate member of a Lord Chancellor's advisory committee on justices of the peace; - Appendix 1C (Part 2) Reference for an applicant for appointment as a non-magistrate member of a Lord Chancellor's advisory committee on justices of the peace - guidance for referees; - Appendix 1D Diversity and data monitoring questionnaire; and - Appendix 1G Declaration for register of advisory committee members' interests. - 1.68 Applicants must complete the standard application form at Appendix 1B. - 1.69 A reference must be sought for non-magistrate applicants using the form at Appendix 1C. - 1.70 Applicants must complete the diversity and data monitoring questionnaire at Appendix 1D.
+- applications must be handled fairly, consistently and expeditiously; - candidates must be assessed on merit no other factors must be considered; - candidates must be treated with courtesy and respect; - it is unlawful for candidates to be excluded or disadvantaged based on any protected characteristics as set out in the Equality Act 2010; and - information about an individual gained through the selection process is confidential. - 1.67 The application and information pack for candidates should contain the following: - Appendix 1A Magistrate Recruitment Activity Parameters; - Appendix 1B (Part 1) Applying to become a member of an advisory committee: notes for guidance; - Appendix 1B (Part 2) Application for appointment as a member of the Lord Chancellor's Advisory Committee on Justices of the Peace; - Appendix 1C (Part 1) Reference for an applicant for appointment as a non-magistrate member of a Lord Chancellor's advisory committee on justices of the peace; - Appendix 1C (Part 2) Reference for an applicant for appointment as a non-magistrate member of a Lord Chancellor's advisory committee on justices of the peace - guidance for referees; - Appendix 1D Diversity and data monitoring questionnaire; - Appendix 1G Declaration for register of Advisory Committee members' interests. - 1.68 Applicants must complete the standard application form at Appendix 1B. - 1.69 A reference must be sought for non-magistrate applicants using the form at Appendix 1C. - 1.70 Applicants must complete the diversity and data monitoring questionnaire at Appendix 1D.